-Softening the acidity of the lemon pie will guide our choices.
-It is therefore necessary to associate a sweet white wine as can be offered:
+To soften the acidulous side of the lemon tart will guide our choices.
+It is thus necessary to associate a sweet white wine as can offer some:

-Indeed, it is not easy to associate the pie with the lemon.
-For the fruit, we usually think of white wines, but in this case we need sweetness.
-The white wine here will therefore be suitable under certain conditions.
-The lemon pie has a slightly acidic taste with a creamy texture.
+Indeed it is not easy to associate the lemon pie.
+For the fruit generally one thinks of white wines but in this case it needs sweetness.
+The white wine here will thus be appropriate under certain conditions.
+The lemon pie has a tangy side with a rather creamy texture.
 If it is a simple lemon pie it will not be softened by a meringue which will make it even more acidic.
-Forget about wines that are too mineral, too lively, too acidic, so go for a way to soften the tart and its acidic side.
-So take either a sparkling white wine that is not too dry, so a champagne or crémant, or a sweet white wine.
+Forget about wines that are too mineral, too lively, too acidic and go for a way to soften the tart and its acidic side.
+So take rather either a sparkling white wine not too dry so a champagne or crémant, or a sweet white wine.

-A sweet white wine as in the whites of Rousillon with a Muscat de Rivesaltes.
-It's a treat on pies.
-You can also count on a Pacherenc du Vic-Bilh in the southwest or a natural sweet white wine from Rasteau in the Rhône.
-You can also opt for a Champagne that will go well with a fruit-based dessert, especially semi-dry ones.
+A sweet white wine as in the whites of Roussillon with a Muscat de Rivesaltes.
+It is a delight on pies.
+You can also count on a Pacherenc du Vic-Bilh in the south west or a natural sweet white wine from Rasteau in the Rhône.
+You can also opt for a Champagne that will go well with a fruit-based dessert, especially the demi-secs.

-My favorite dessert...
-But I'll try to stay objective.
-The lemon pie is not unanimously accepted.
-Too sweet, too sour, too simple, everything is good not to like it and yet...
-A lemon pie with a well made cream, you might as well tell you that there is something to roll on the floor, you will ask my grandmother.
+My favorite dessert... but I'll try to stay objective.
+The lemon pie is not unanimous.
+Too sweet, too sour, too simple, everything is good not to like it and yet ...
+A lemon pie with a well made cream, you might as well tell you that there is enough to roll on the floor, you'll ask my grandmother.
 The secret?
-Mix sugar and lemon juice well at your convenience.
-Playing on textures is also important, a lemon mousse will bring lightness and softness to the pie.
-The cream will vary according to the sugar, juice and eggs, to leave more or less room for acidity.
+Measure out the sugar and lemon juice to your liking.
+Playing with textures is also important, a lemon mousse will bring lightness and sweetness to the pie.
+As for the cream, it will vary according to the sugar, juice and eggs, to leave more or less room for acidity.